kwaldenphd/python-anaconda/lab-procedure.md

 47. The print function outputs the modified list.
 `['chocolate chip', 'snickerdoodle', 'oatmeal', 'sugar']`

-48. We can also add data to our list using the append function.
+48. We can also add items to our list using the append function.
 ```Python
 cookies = ['chocolate chip', 'snickerdoodle', 'peanut butter', 'sugar']
 cookies.append('oatmeal')